 The park has four other trails, ranging from easy to strenuous.

 Lower Lake Loop and Upper Lake Loop are both easy trails circling the respective lakes.
-Upper Lake Loop even has a boardwalk that crosses over open water.
+Upper Lake Loop even has a boardwalk over open water.

-For visitors looking for a blend of industrial heritage and natural beauty, the journey to the marble mine at James H. “Sloppy” Floyd State Park is perfect for a day trip.
+For visitors looking for a blend of industrial heritage and nature, a journey to the marble mine at James H. “Sloppy” Floyd State Park is perfect for a day trip.